sourcegraph/about/content/blogposts/2022/sourcegraph-4.0.md

   }}
   loop={true}
   title="High-level aggregations"
-  caption="High-level aggregations of search results" />
+  caption="The power of Code Insights is now within the search UI to surface high-level information about your code" />

   <a href="https://docs.sourcegraph.com/code_insights/explanations/search_results_aggregations" className="tw-not-italic tw-flex tw-items-center">